mflint/tldr/pages/osx/pod.md

-# pod
+pod
+===

 > Dependency manager for Swift and Objective-C Cocoa projects.

-- Create a Podfile for the current project with the default contents:
+Create a Podfile for the current project with the default contents:

-`pod init`
+    pod init

-- Download and install all pods defined in the Podfile (that haven't been installed before):
+Download and install all pods defined in the Podfile (that haven't been installed before):

-`pod install`
+    pod install

-- List all available pods:
+List all available pods:

-`pod list`
+    pod list

-- Show the outdated pods (of those currently installed):
+Show the outdated pods (of those currently installed):

-`pod outdated`
+    pod outdated

-- Update all currently installed pods to their newest version:
+Update all currently installed pods to their newest version:

-`pod update`
+    pod update

-- Update a specific (previously installed) pod to its newest version:
+Update a specific (previously installed) pod to its newest version:

-`pod update {{pod_name}}`
+    pod update {{pod_name}}

-- Remove CocoaPods from a Xcode project:
+Remove CocoaPods from a Xcode project:

-`pod deintegrate {{xcode_project}}`
+    pod deintegrate {{xcode_project}}